KAKEGURUI Season 2 Shares Nozomi Inubami Character Introduction Trailer

-The upcoming second season of mystery anime series, Kakegurui, has released a new trailer focusing on the character of Nozomi Inubami who is voiced by Sayaka Kitahara.
+The upcoming second season of mystery anime series, Kakegurui, has released a new trailer focusing on the character of Miroslava Honebami who is voiced by Mitsuki Saiga.
 The video shows the character's design, lists her voice actor and lets fans know that the show will be out on January 2019.
 Expect more of these character introduction trailers, we will keep you updated.

 The series launched a live-action television drama in January 15, 2018 and ended on March 19, 2018 with 10 episodes.
 A second season is in development right now.
 Tsutomu habasua directed it, JNN, MBS and TBS broadcasted it.